c2lang/documentation/documentation/docs/build_system/intro.md

 ### output directory
 Any output will be put in the *output/* directory in the root of the project.
+Inside the output directory, each target will have its own folder.
-So a *make clean* equivalent just means removing this directory.
+Therefore, to *make clean* just means to remove this directory.